翻譯進度

 Subscription Single Charges

-Subscription single charges allow you to charge subscribers with a one-time charge on top of their subscriptions:
+Subscription single charges allow you to charge subscribers with a one-time charge on top of their subscriptions.
+You must provide one or multiple price ID's when invoking the charge method:

 Updating Payment Information